 Think a sauna will help you lose weight?
-Think again
+Read this.

 Across cultures, sauna use has been a popular practice for many centuries.
 People have commonly utilized saunas to unwind and de-stress.
-While these benefits and more exist, it is important to follow safety guidelines and be aware of myths regarding this heated activity.
+While these benefits and more exist, it’s important to follow safety guidelines and be aware of myths regarding this heated activity.

 The sauna we know and love today is a product of the primitive, therapeutic methods used by various cultures over time.
 Sweat houses and steam baths are two ways heat has been used for relaxation around the world.